sem CLI Reference#

 The following command will stop the job

-with a Job ID of
+with the Job ID of

 0ae14ece-17b1-428d-99bd-5ec6b04494e9